Allain-afk/ActivityWatcher/README.md

 # Local Activity Watcher

 A privacy-focused Python desktop application that tracks screen time usage across applications locally.
 All data stays on your machine.
+This application is made solely because the developer is bored.
+You can use this app for free.
+You can also contribute to this project, just fork this one. >_<

 ## Features